adamrunner/adamrunner.github.io/_drafts/converting-chromebox-to-ubuntu.md

 title: Converting an HP Chromebox to run Ubuntu 14.04
 ---

 **NOTE:** Standard Disclaimer, and yada yada, this works fine for me.
 But could totally brick your Chromebox.
-So you know there's that.
+So you know there's that, and uh I'm not responsible for your new Chromebrick if something goes wrong.

 ### Things you'll need to get started
 1. ChromeBox, keyboard, mouse, monitor, internet connection
 1. USB Flash Drive >= 4GB
 1. Phillips Head Screwdriver
 1. Flat Screwdriver
+1. Paper Clip / Something small to press the recessed reset button

 1. Disable Write Protect - Remove Internal Screw